Referrals and panel

 - If an EHCP is already in place and an additional health needs arises which overrides the priority need previously designated on the EHCP, an early review meeting with County SEN must be conducted due to the possibility of a short term change of educational provision.
 We will require minutes of this meeting and proposed time scales for re-integration to the onward provision.
 We will also require a copy of the provision plan that is drafted in order to consider this case fully.
 We will consider the allocation of provision where appropriate that supports education with the aim of reintegrating fully to the referring provider, or supporting towards onward provision as soon as possible and appropriate.
 Cases will be reviewed to ensure that the school has the capacity to support a pupil with an EHCP.

 It should be noted however that TRS is not a specialist provision and will not always be able to provide appropriate support when an EHCP has named a specialist provision.
 It should also be noted that TRS cannot be named on an EHCP as a main provider of education.

 Panel meetings take place every Tuesday and decisions are made to establish the most suitable provision for the pupil being referred.
 The referring school is then informed of the decision within 48 hours by email.

 On occasion it may be felt that based on the documentation provided that the pupil does not meet the criteria for any provision at TRS.
-If this is the case then an email is sent to the referring school with the opportunity to discuss the application further with the reasons why panel made the decision they did.

 The panel consists of two senior leaders from TRS, at least one Headteacher (by invitation) from a Kent school, and a member of staff from TRS (by invitation).